ShalomIwedi/Portfolio/Project 2 README.md

 [Provide a brief overview of the project, including its purpose and scope.]

 ## 3D View Link
-For access to the 3D model, follow the link below: https://autode.sk/4bEmjEW
+For access to the 3D model, follow the link: https://autode.sk/4hE7vHG

 ## Contents: